Change-in-Slope Optimal Partitioning Algorithm in a Finite-Size Parameter Space: Introduction

-The guideline of our work was the construction of a simplified efficient algorithm for change-in-slope problem, capable of returning a close-to-optimal change-point vector in a controlled time complexity of order $O(n^2)$.
-Furthermore, we were also interested in the possibility to easily constrain the inference as for change-in-mean algorithm FPOP \cite{hocking2017log}.
+The guideline of our work was the construction of a simplified efficient algorithm for change-in-slope problem with continuity constraint, capable of returning the optimal change-point vector in a controlled time complexity of order $O(n^2)$.
+For this purpose, we use a dynamic programming approach with values of the inferred signal at slope breaks restricted to a finite set of values (called states).
+Furthermore, we were also interested in the possibility to easily constrain the inference as for change-in-mean algorithm GFPOP \cite{dylan2017log}.
 Our algorithm can restrict the inference to an increasing signal but also force a minimal angle value between consecutive segment slopes.
-This latter option provides robustness to model misspecification and outliers, which is a desired features for many applications.

-Our algorithm, called {\it slopeOP}, is an original PELT-like OP algorithm for change-in-slope problem, based on a finite set (of size $m$) of allowed values for the inferred signal at slope breaks, which we called {\it states}.
-Given a time series $y_{1:n}$ of size $n$, like OP, our algorithm searches for the best last change-point in $y_{1:t}$ for $t$ from $1$ to $n$.
-But, differently from OP, it looks for it in a finite set of couples (state,time) of size $m \times t$, where the state is in the finite {\it states} set.
-Summing up for all states and for $t$ from $1$ to $n$, we get an overall running time of order $O(m^2 n^2)$.

-The use of states is not only a bypass for reducing running time and enforce constraints.
-This restricted inference is also the right level of complexity for some applications as for example in online beat detection, for which the musician only needs integer beat-per-minute information.
-Other applications in embedded or resource-limited systems require time efficency.
-In this case, reducing the number of states is a possible trade-off between running time and precision, as we demonstrate with our application to antibiogram image analysis.
+This latter option provides stability for signal inference (filtering outliers) which is a desired features for many applications.
+The use of states is not only a bypass for reducing running time and enforce constraints: this restricted inference can match the expected level of complexity for some applications as for example in beat detection, for which the musician only needs integer beat-per-minute information \cite{hainsworth2004particle,robertson2012decoding}.